 Mel fingered the remnants of a scar hidden along his hairline, a trophy received the night before from a demon's blade.
 A battle he and his fellow slayer, Kal, almost lost.
 Four against two was a tough fight, but they emerged the victors.

 A shapely waitress caught his attention as she retrieved her drink orders at the bar.
 She held a loaded tray above her head with one hand.
 The movement forced her full breasts higher.
-He was positive they’d spill out of her low cut top any second.
+He was positive they'd spill out of her low-cut top.
 Round hips swayed as she wove through the crowded tables, delivering drinks to the rowdy patrons.
-His groin hardened and pushed against his pants.
-And buried underneath his sexual need, a deeper, more primitive hunger swam to the surface—a thirst no amount of alcohol could quench.
+His dick hardened and pushed against his pants.
+And buried underneath his sexual need, a deeper, more primitive hunger swam to the surface.
+A thirst no amount of alcohol could quench.

 His fangs descended.
 He glanced away from her lush figure and willed them back.

 Shit.
 Blood lust mixed with sexual desire was a hard combo to ignore.
 Too bad his mind wasn't as eager as his body.
 His canines tried to slip past his lips again and he sighed.
 Ah hell, couldn't fight vampire biology.
 And judging from the erection that bulged in his jeans, he couldn't fight male biology either.